pokepark/PokemonRaidBot/README.md

 # Development

+## Adding new config values

+ - Any previously undefined config value needs a sane default value in `config/defaults-config.json`.
+Anyone updating will get that default!
+ - If the new config item is something people will likely want to override, add it to `config/config.json.example`.
+ - You can access the new config item in code with `$config->CONFIG_ITEM_NAME` but if inside a function, remember to specify `global $config;`

 ## Git Hooks

 In the needed core repository we provide a folder with git hooks which can be used to automate development processes.
 Copy them to the `.git/hooks/` folder of this bot and make them executable (e.g. `chmod +x .git/hooks/pre-commit`) to use them, or set your local git config to use them directly: